 - Enable risk-based multi-factor authentication challenges.

-- Don’t use a password that is the same or similar to the one you use on any other websites.
+- Don’t use a password that is the same or similar to the one you use on any other website.

 - Don’t use a single word, for example, password, or a commonly-used phrase like Iloveyou.